H-XX-D/ZetaZero/docs/UBUNTU_BUILD_LLAMA_CPP.md

 # Ubuntu build: llama.cpp (ZetaLm fork)

-This repo contains a `llama.cpp/` fork with the `llama-zeta-demo` tool.
+This repo contains a `llama.cpp/` fork with the `llama-zeta-zero` tool.

 ## 1) Install dependencies (Ubuntu)